Minnesota Ms. Hockey Award

 The Ms. Hockey Award is an award given to the best female senior high school hockey player in the state of Minnesota.
 The award is sponsored by the Let's Play Hockey newspaper, the Minnesota Wild, and Shakopee Chevrolet.
-The 2022 award winner was Vivian Jungels, a defender from Edina High School.
+The 2023 award winner was Ella Boerger, a forward from Andover High School.

 Criteria

 The following are all criteria for the award: